rustamis/erugo/readme.md

 # erugo

-erugo is a secure, self-hosted alternative to WeTransfer, built with Go and Vue.js.
-It combines powerful file-sharing capabilities with a sleek user interface, all packaged in a single, easy-to-deploy binary.
+erugo is a secure, self-hosted alternative to WeTransfer, built with PHP and Laravel with a Vue.js frontend.
+It combines powerful file-sharing capabilities with a sleek user interface.

 ## Screenshots